$L^\infty$-error bounds for approximations of the Koopman operator by kernel extended dynamic mode decomposition: Numerical Examples

-The $L^\infty$- and $L^2$-errors for the two approximations $\wh\calK_A$ and $\wh\calK_A^\calY$ on the respective validation grids are depicted in \cref{tab:err_val_duffing}.
-There, we observe the different convergence rates corresponding to the smoothness of the kernel.
-Whereas the kernel with smoothness degree $k=1$ performs better than higher smoothness degrees for fill distance $h_\calX = 0.2$, this changes for smaller fill distances.
-Moreover, we observe that asymptotically the two methods behave very similar, as the error values in the respective two right columns of \cref{tab:err_val_duffing} coincide. \cref{fig:duffing_one} shows intensity plots of the errors
+\textbf{One-step predictions.} The $L^\infty$- and $L^2$-errors for the two approximations $\wh\calK_A$ and $\wh\calK_A^\calY$ on the respective validation grids are depicted in \cref{tab:err_val_duffing}.
+We observe different convergence rates corresponding to the smoothness of the kernel.
+Whereas the kernel with smoothness degree $k=1$ performs better than higher smoothness degrees for $\delta = 0.2$, this changes for smaller fill distances, as predicted by our analysis of Theorem~\ref{thm:main}.
+Moreover, we observe that asymptotically the two methods behave similarly, as the error values in the respective two right columns of \cref{tab:err_val_duffing} coincide.
+We note that the numerically observed convergence rates are slightly higher than the proved bounds.
+E.g.\ for $k=1$ we observe quadratic convergence in Table~\ref{tab:err_val_duffing}, whereas the bound of Theorem~\ref{thm:main} yields the rate $3/2$.
+This higher order is common in kernel-based methods and may stem from the high regularity of both the flow and the considered coordinate functions.